-The model produces predictions consistent with the abovementioned patterns.
-From the perspective of a relatively skill-abundant country like France, low-productivity firms produce all inputs domestically, as their small size does not enable them to cover the fixed costs from offshoring intermediates.
+J. Carluccio et al. / Journal of International Economics 118 (2019) xxx domestically, as their small size does not enable them to cover the fixed costs for offshoring intermediates.
 Sufficiently productive firms offshore the most skill-intensive inputs to skill-abundant locations and labor-intensive inputs to labor-abundant locations.
 However, if offshoring costs are larger for labor-abundant locations, the productivity threshold for importing from these locations will be larger than the one for sourcing from skill-abundant locations.
 Imports from skill-abundant countries substitute for domestic skilled workers and thus reduce the domestic skill intensity of importers relative to that of non-importers.
 Symmetrically, imports from labor-abundant countries substitute for domestic unskilled employment, making domestic production more skill intensive.
-Thus, selection into offshoring generates endogenous withinindustry variation in skill intensities.
-Reductions in trade barriers vis-à-vis labor-abundant countries lead existing importers from these countries to source additional labor-intensive inputs and induce more firms to offshore to these countries.
+Thus, selection into offshoring generates endogenous within-industry variation in skill intensities.
+Reductions in trade barriers vis-àvis labor-abundant countries lead existing importers from these countries to source additional labor-intensive inputs and induce more firms to offshore to these countries.
 The domestic skill intensity of these firms will rise in comparison to that of firms not sourcing from labor-abundant countries.

-Our focus on firms' importing decisions generates an additional number of testable predictions on their sourcing patterns.
+Our focus on firms' importing decisions generates a number of additional testable predictions on their sourcing patterns.
 This allows us to gauge the microeconomic channels that determine firms' domestic relative factor-input choices.

-(i) Within the subset of offshoring firms, the least productive among them only offshore the inputs with the most extreme intensities from countries with extreme factor ratios.
-This combination of inputs and locations are the ones that offer the largest cost savings from offshoring, which must compensate for the associated fixed costs.
+- (i) Within the subset of offshoring firms, the least productive among them only offshore the inputs with the most extreme intensities from countries with extreme factor ratios.
+This combination of inputs and locations are the ones that yield the largest cost savings from offshoring, which must compensate for the associated fixed costs.
 For the most productive firms, the fixed costs of offshoring are smaller relative to their revenues; therefore these firms will choose to also import inputs with less extreme factor intensities from countries with less extreme relative factor abundance.
-The mechanisms just described work on both sides of the skill-abundance spectrum.

-(ii) The above prediction implies a connection between firms' imports and their domestic skill intensities: firms with larger imports from the set of labor-abundant countries have higher domestic skill intensities, while firms with larger imports from the set of skill-abundant countries feature lower skill intensities.
+The mechanisms just described work on both sides of the skill-abundance spectrum. - (ii) The above prediction implies a connection between firms' imports and their domestic skill intensities: firms with larger imports from the set of labor-abundant countries have higher domestic skill intensities, while firms with larger imports from the set of skill-abundant countries feature lower skill intensities.

 To test the empirical predictions of our model we use a quasi-exhaustive panel dataset of French manufacturing firms for the period 1996-2007.
-These data provide information on firmlevel imports by product and origin country, and have been extensively used in the literature due to their high quality (e.g. Berman, Martin, Mayer, 2012 and Mayer, Melitz, Ottaviano, 2014).
+These data provide information on firm-level imports by product and origin country, and have been extensively used in the literature due to their high quality (e.g. Berman, Martin, Mayer, 2012 and Mayer, Melitz, Ottaviano, 2014 also here link is missing).
 We first confirm that prediction (i) on firms' sourcing patterns holds in the data.
 We then establish the link between firms' imports and their domestic skill intensity, as stated in (ii).
 We exploit supply shocks in France's trading partners to provide causal evidence that the surge in imports from labor-abundant countries has led to a substantial increase in French manufacturing firms' skill intensity over the sample period.
 In fact, we find that most of the observed within-firm changes in skill intensity can be explained by increased offshoring to labor-abundant countries.
 Importers from labor-abundant countries raised their average domestic skill intensity by 10%.
 Our IV estimates imply that this number can be exclusively explained by increased offshoring to labor-abundant countries.